Essilor Lenses: lenses for prescription glasses.

 • Power errors < 0.18 D

 A factor of 100% means the prescription is maintained for all gaze directions in the usage zone.
-Eyezen Start lenses are also the only single vision lenses that take into account convergence, which happens when the wearer looks at objects at close distances.
+Eyezen Start lenses are also the only single vision lenses that consider convergence, which happens when the wearer looks at objects at close distances.
 Indeed, the vergence angle increases.
 This is why Eyezen Start lenses are asymmetrical lenses by design.

-Lens calculation now takes into consideration the gaze direction and the object distance at each point of the lens.
+Lens calculation now considers the gaze direction and the object distance at each point of the lens.
 This calculation ensures the optical power for the wearer remains unchanged from the prescription values.
 The wearer benefits from the same wearer power and low unwanted astigmatism in the whole lens.

 Far Vision | √ | √ |